Ankurdev-astro/primecam_sims_smallfields/README.md

-# primecam_sims
+# primecam_sims_smallfields
+**If you intend to use these simulations, please get in touch with the corresponding author for further information or collaboration:
+Ankur Dev (adev@uni-bonn.de)**
-## Simulations for PrimeCam large fields: Timestream data and Mapmaking
+## Simulations for PrimeCam small fields: Timestream data and Mapmaking

 Note: High memory usage expected.
 Run only on a cluster